Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Squish.md

 In either case, once all the test cases in the test set have been completed, the status of the test set will switch to "Completed" and the individual test cases in the set will display a status based on the results of the Squish test:

-- **Passed** -- The Squish automated test ran successfully and all the test conditions in the test script passed
+- **Passed**: The Squish automated test ran successfully and all the test conditions in the test script passed
-- **Failed** -- The Squish automated test ran successfully, but at least one test condition in the test script failed.
+- **Failed**: The Squish automated test ran successfully, but at least one test condition in the test script failed.
-- **Blocked** -- The Squish automated test did not run successfully
+- **Blocked**: The Squish automated test did not run successfully

 If you receive the "Blocked" status for either the test set or the test cases you should open up the Windows Application Event Log on the computer running RemoteLaunch and look in the event log for error messages.